wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/logs/configuring_log4j_properties.md

 Current Request Name: _addEmployee
 Current Params: {firstName=Will, lastName=Smith, salary=1200, email=will@abc.com}
 ```

-The 'Current Params' can be hidden in the printed logs by passing the following system property:
+You can hide the 'Current Params' in the printed logs by passing the following system property:

 ```xml
 -Ddss.disable.current.params=true \
 ```